Elon Musk all-in for Trump as Moscow denies secret Putin talks

-Musk, who supported Barack Obama but has become increasingly conservative in recent years, peppers his more than 202 million followers on X daily with a stream of political messages championing Trump and denigrating his opponent, Democratic Vice President Kamala Harris.
+Musk, who supported Barack Obama but has become increasingly conservative in recent years, peppers his 202 million followers on X daily with messages championing Trump and denigrating his opponent, Democratic Vice President Kamala Harris.

-Many of the X posts by the South African-born billionaire decry the number of undocumented immigrants crossing into the United States from Mexico or echo discredited conspiracy theories.
+Many of the X posts by the South African-born billionaire decry the number of migrants crossing into the United States from Mexico or echo discredited conspiracy theories.

-Democratic vice presidential candidate Tim Walz has accused Musk of “spending millions of dollars to help Donald Trump buy an election” and jokingly suggested that the billionaire — not Senator J.D.
+Democratic vice presidential candidate Tim Walz has accused Musk of spending millions to help Trump “buy an election” and jokingly suggested that the billionaire — not J.D.
 Vance — is Trump’s real running mate.

 Trump has pledged if he wins the election to tap Musk to head a “government efficiency commission” tasked with slashing bureaucracy and waste.

-Musk already holds a top secret clearance because of the activities of SpaceX, which launches rockets for NASA and the Pentagon, and the Wall Street Journal said his alleged secret contacts with Putin “raise potential national security concerns among some in the current administration.”
+Musk already holds a top secret clearance because of SpaceX, which launches rockets for NASA and the Pentagon, and the Wall Street Journal said his contacts with Putin have raised “potential national security concerns” among some members of the Biden administration although there is no evidence of any “possible security breaches.”

-At the same time, the newspaper said, “no alerts have been raised by the administration over possible security breaches by Musk.”

 – ‘One contact’ –

-The Journal said the conversations between Musk and Putin touched on “personal topics, business and geopolitical tensions,” although at one point the Russian leader asked the billionaire to avoid activating his Starlink satellite internet service over Taiwan as a favor to Chinese President Xi Jinping.
+The Journal said the Musk-Putin conversations touched on “personal topics, business and geopolitical tensions,” although at one point the Russian leader asked the US billionaire to avoid activating his Starlink satellite internet service over Taiwan as a favor to Chinese President Xi Jinping.

-Kremlin spokesman Dmitry Peskov rejected the report on Friday, saying “it’s all untrue, absolutely false information.”
+Kremlin spokesman Dmitry Peskov rejected the report, saying “it’s all untrue, absolutely false information.”

 Putin had one contact with Musk before 2022, Peskov said, when they spoke on the phone.